ammar-727/titanic/README.md

 For this experiment, a simple tabular data was used from kaggle's competition 'Titanic Survival Prediction'. `'train.csv'` and `'test.csv'` consist of the tabular data that were used to create training/validation sets and test set, respectively.

 ### Scripts
 `'main.py'` and `'predict.py'` were used to train and infer, respectively.

-Complete model architecture + tensorflow implementation of training the model can be seen in `'main.py'`. `'predict.py'` contains ensembling of 8 models that were finalized.
+`'main.py'` contains complete model architecture + tensorflow implementation of training the model.

+`'predict.py'` contains ensembling of 8 models that were finalized.
 The final answer is the average of all predictions that are made by the finalized models.

 ### Tests
 `'tests'` folder contain images of graphical representation of models training on training and validation sets.
 Testing starts with **20** models initialized, as can be seen in `'1st_batch_testing'` folder.
 As I proceed, I reject and approve models for next batch testing based on their results and hyperparameters.